zwjyyc/finch/nlp-models/tensorflow/vrae/README.md

   * Word dropout and historyless decoding ([Bengio, 2015](https://arxiv.org/abs/1511.06349))

   * Mutual information loss (we found it is the key of maintaining non-zero KL loss)
+    * So this model can also be called InfoVRAE

   * Residual RNN connection